senyosimpson/blog/content/short-forms/rust-state-machines.md

 In Rust, you often hear about state machines.
 Futures are state machines!
 I thought it would be cool to read more about it.
 I came across [this blog post](https://hoverbear.org/blog/rust-state-machine-pattern/) (funnily enough, by a friend and mentor of mine) which really helped me!
 I highly recommend reading it.
-In this bakery post, I'm just noting the part I found relevant.
+In this post, I'm just noting the part I found relevant.
 The example here is from her blog post.

 > P.S.A: Go and read that post 😆